BalliAsghar/keep-GitHub-Streak/README.md

-This is a commit message for my new project:Add some
+This is a temporary solution to track which commits are pushed to the remote